wadmp/wadmp.github.io/src/gen3/tutorials/device/README.md

    3. **Serial Number**

-      Please enter the exact Serial Number for this device, as it is printed on the label for the device.
+      Please enter the exact Serial Number for this device, as it is printed on the label.

       Some Serial Numbers have alphanumeric characters: enter them as you see them.

-      This is a required field: you must enter a valid Serial Number for your device here.
+      This is a required field: enter a valid Serial Number for your device here.

    4. **IMEI**

-      Please enter the exact IMEI for this device, as it is printed on the label for the device.
+      Please enter the exact IMEI for this device, as it is printed on the label.

-      This is a required field: you must enter a valid IMEI for your device.
+      This is a required field: enter a valid IMEI for your device.

       **Note**: Some Devices do _not_ have an IMEI number.
 For those Devices, you will not be required to enter an IMEI.